JelleZijlstra/typing-spec/spec/spec.rst

 A class can explicitly inherit from multiple protocols and also from normal classes.
 In this case methods are resolved using normal MRO and a type checker verifies that all subtyping are correct.
-The semantics of ``@abstractmethod`` is not changed, all of them must be implemented by an explicit subclass before it can be instantiated.
+The semantics of ``@abstractmethod`` is not changed; all of them must be implemented by an explicit subclass before it can be instantiated.